-On November 4, 2014, a majority of the District's electors authorized the District to collect, retain, and spend, the full amount of all taxes, tax increment revenues, tap fees, park fees, facility fees, public improvement fees, development fees, impact fees, service charges, inspection charges, administrative charges, grants, gifts or any other fee, collected ore received by the District during each fiscal year.
+On November 5, 2019, a majority of the District's electors authorized the District to collect, retain, and spend, the full amount of all taxes, tax increment revenues, tap fees, park fees, facility fees, public improvement fees, development fees, impact fees, service charges, inspection charges, administrative charges, grants, gifts or any other fee, collected or received by the District during each fiscal year.
 Such amounts constitute a voter-approved revenue change and are to be collected, retained, and spent by the District without regard to any spending, revenue-raising, or other limitation contained in Article X, Section 20 of the Colorado Constitution, the limits imposed on increases in property taxation by section 29-1-301, C.R.S.

-On November 4, 2014, a majority of the District's electors authorized the District to increase taxes annually, as necessary to pay the District's administrative and operations and maintenance expenses, by the imposition of ad valorem property taxes levied in any year, without limitation as to rate or mount or any other condition, to pay such expenses in each fiscal year as a voter-approved revenue change without regard to any spending, revenue-raising, or other limitation contained within Article X, Section 20 of the Colorado Constitution, the limits imposed on increases in taxation by section 29-1-301, C.R.S.
+On November 2, 2021, a majority of the District's electors authorized the District to increase taxes annually or by such amounts necessary to pay the District's administration, operations, maintenance, and capital expenses, with property taxes levied in any year at a rate not more than 65.000 mills on all taxable property of the District to pay such expenses; as a voter-approved revenue change, without regard to any spending, revenue-raising, or other limitation contained within Article X, Section 20 of the Colorado Constitution, the limits imposed on increases in property taxation by section 29-1-301, C.R.S.

-On November 4, 2014, a majority of the District's electors authorized the District to increase taxes annually or by such greater amount as necessary for the payment of such amounts due pursuant to one or more intergovernmental agreements or other contracts, by the imposition of ad valorem property taxes levied in any year at a rate, without limitation as to rate or amount or any other condition, to pay such expenses in each fiscal year; as a voter approved revenue change, without regard to any spending, revenue-raising, or other limitation contained within Article X, Section 20 of the Colorado Constitution, the limits imposed on increases in property taxation by section 29-1-301, C.R.S.
+On November 2, 2021, a majority of the District's electors authorized the District to increase taxes annually or by such greater amount as necessary for the payment of such amounts due pursuant to one or more intergovernmental agreements or other contracts, by the imposition of ad valorem property taxes levied in any year at a rate of not more than 65.000 mills on all taxable property of the District to pay such expenses; as a voter-approved revenue change, without regard to any spending, revenue-raising, or other limitation contained within Article X, Section 20 of the Colorado Constitution, the limits imposed on increases in property taxation by section 29-1-301, C.R.S.